-Athens, W.Va. - Concord College and West Virginia Words announce the 4th annual creative writing contest targeting high school juniors.
+Athens, W.Va. - Concord College and West Virginia Words announce the 3rd annual creative writing contest targeting high school juniors.
 Deadline for the contest is January 31, 2000.
 Three winners will each receive $100 savings bonds.
 Their teachers will receive $50 and 1st, 2nd and 3rd place winner’s submissions will be published in West Virginia Words.
 Winners will be announced April 3.

-Over 150 entries were submitted the last three years according to contest sponsors, Concord President Jerry Beasley and West Virginia Words Publisher Dr. David Corcoran, Sr.
+Over 125 submissions were submitted the last two years according to contest sponsors, Concord President Jerry Beasley and West Virginia Words Publisher Dr. David Corcoran, Sr.

 The general writing categories will be as follows: short story (fiction), short story (non-fiction), and poetry.

 Interested students should indicate contest categories at the top of their submission.
 Short stories should be 3-6 pages in length, type-written (or laser printed) and double-spaced.
 Poems must be no more than 20 lines.